pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 <!-- "Understanding MAAS audit events" -->

 An audit event is a [MAAS event](/t/understanding-maas-events/6373) tagged with `AUDIT`.
 It captures changes to the MAAS configuration and machine states.
 These events provide valuable oversight of user actions and automated updates and their effects, especially when multiple users are interacting with multiple machines.
+See the [Understanding MAAS events](/t/understanding-maas-events/6373) for the basic operation of the CLI `events query` command.

 <a href="#heading--Viewing-events"><h2 id="heading--Viewing-events">Viewing events</h2></a>

-Audit events must be examined using the MAAS CLI, via the command `events query level=AUDIT`:
+Audit events are examined using the MAAS CLI with the `level=AUDIT`:

 ```nohighlight
 $ maas $PROFILE events query level=AUDIT
 ```

-This command shows 100 successive audit events, with no filtering, in JSON format.
-We recommend simplifying the output with the `jq` tool.
-For example, the following command picks out the first 20 audit events currently available on your MAAS host:
+You can use `jq` to prettify the output:

 ```nohighlight
 $ maas $PROFILE events query level=AUDIT after=0 limit=20 \